THE CAUSES & SYMPTOMS OF

 • Gas Or Bloating

-The feeling of excessive gas in the lower abdomen or feeling full after eating a small meal is due to spasms or cramps in the intestinal walls which compresses normal amounts of gas.
+The feeling of excessive gas in the lower abdomen, feeling full after eating a small meal, and belching is due to spasms or cramps in the intestinal walls which compresses normal amounts of gas can give you IBS symptoms..

-To see if you are an irritable bowel syndrome (IBS) candidate you can take and complete the IBS Self-Evaluation Questionnaire.
+To see if you are a irritable bowel syndrome (IBS) candidate you can take and complete the IBS Self-Evaluation Questionnaire.

 TOP